WinzarH/LikertMakeR/articles/LikertMakeR_vignette.md

-Hopefully, this tool will help researchers, teachers & students, and other reviewers, to better think about rating-scale distributions, and the effects of variance, scale boundaries, and number of items in a scale.
+Hopefully, this tool will help researchers, teachers & students, and other reviewers, to better think about rating-scale distributions, and the effects of covariation, scale boundaries, and number of items in a scale.
 Researchers can also use *LikertMakeR* to create dummy data to prepare analyses ahead of a formal survey.